 These things are all very reassuring.
 Let your clients know that you’ve got it under control and are working hard to keep them safe at home.
 If they have to cancel due to sickness, waive any cancellation fees.
 Your job as the leader is to reassure and not be an alarmist.

 Need more tips NOW on surviving this crisis?
-Join the 10-day Coronavirus Response Challenge.
+Join the 10-day Coronavirus Response Challenge (this event has concluded).
 I’ve got advice on what to do, how to respond, how to deal with media, and how to reassure customers and employees during the COVID19 Crisis.